cmomo/LocNet/README.md

 # LocNet: an intermediate step to prioritize genetic variants between GWAS and fine-mapping
-This is a method incorporating dense linkage disequilibrium block structure of SNPs for prioritizing a set of genetic variants using GWAS summary statisticis before performing fine-mapping.
+This method incorporates dense linkage disequilibrium block structure of SNPs for prioritizing a set of genetic variants using GWAS summary statisticis before performing fine-mapping.

 # Prerequisites
 MATLAB is required for the analysis.